kartikeya-datta/my2-datta/README.md

 ### Sports

+These are the sports I have experienced and would recommend you to try participating in.
+I assure that you will enjoy each and ever one of them to your fullest extent.

 | Name | Reason | Hours spent per week |
 |------|--------|----------------------|
 | Football | Stamina, endurance and teamwork | 8 |